ttvpro007/ttvpro007.github.io/src/utils/animations-README.md

 # Animation System Documentation

 This animation system provides a comprehensive set of reusable animations organized by categories for consistent and maintainable animations across your React components.
+The system has been refactored to centralize all animations and provide a consistent API across all components.

 ## 🎯 Animation Categories